by Victor Sesma

 Called Lunes de Pascua in Spanish it is an important day where monas are eaten.
 In Alicante, they are traditional pastry bread with a boiled egg on it.
 In other Spanish regions, monas are different.

-A common Alicantinian tradition during Easter Monday is to meet your friends and family for a short trip nearby the sea or in the mountains where to have lunch together in nature.
+A common Alicantinian tradition during Easter Monday is to meet your friends and family for a short trip near the sea or in the mountains where to have lunch together in nature.

 For many families, the tradition mandates squashing the boiled egg in someone else’s head in order to break the eggshell and to be able to peel it.
 Funny fights happen this day in all families.